Arist12/miles/README.md

    * For Miles-only options, see:

-     * [`miles/utils/arguments.py`](miles/utils/arguments.py) (path may vary slightly depending on repo layout)
+     * [`miles/utils/arguments.py`](miles/utils/arguments.py)  for a full list

 For more detailed usage, please refer to the documentation and example configs in the repo as they become available.

-## Key Features
+## Recent Updates

-Miles starts from slime’s proven backbone and adds a series of system-level upgrades for production environments.
+Miles starts from slime’s proven backbone and adds a series of upgrades for production environments.
+The recent PRs and changes have also been synced to slime side.

-### ✅ Determinism & True On-Policy
+### ✅ True On-Policy

 Miles extends slime’s deterministic training and supports **infrastructure-level true on-policy support** for SGLang + FSDP: